makeadamndifference/makeadamndifference.github.io/homeless bags.md

 On the other hand, bad containers may include:
 - Paper bags (eco friendly, but delicate, and prone to damage when wet)
 - Suitcases (useful for occasions, but generally very heavy and unpleasant to take through outdoor spaces)

+## Information
+It's not unheard to store names and addresses of locations that will help out a person in need.
+However, some people resort to giving out religious texts, I would personally advise against this, as someone may have religious trauma, or be on the street due to religious reasons (getting kicked out for being LGBTQ+ in a conservative household).
+In these cases, a person may be wary of anything else you provide them, especially names and locations.